sitevision/envision/packages/envision-docs/src/pages/components/image-slider.md

 ## Usage

-Attribute `data-image-slider` is required to instantiate a image slider and if there is more then one image, buttons will be generated to move the image slider to the next or previous item.
+Attribute `data-image-slider` is required to initiate a image slider and if there is more then one image, buttons will be generated to move the image slider to the next or previous item.
 Automatic genereted buttons can be prevented by using attribute `data-buttons="false"`.

-The `data-image-slider="cycle"` attribute is used to start the imageslider animation at page load. `data-image-slider` attribute will instantiate a image slider with no automatic.
+The `data-image-slider="cycle"` attribute is used to start the imageslider animation at page load. `data-image-slider` attribute will initiate a image slider with no automatic.

 ### Via data attributes